pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 And at any time we can figure out exactly what feature is being presented by switching or otherwise destructuring the single piece of `destination` state rather than checking multiple optional values.

-And the final state is to make use of the special view modifiers that come with this library that mimic SwiftUI's APIs, but are tuned specifically for enum state.
+The final step is to make use of the special view modifiers that come with this library that mimic SwiftUI's APIs, but are tuned specifically for enum state.
 In particular, you provide a store that is focused in on the `Destination` domain, and then provide transformations for isolating a particular case of the state and action enums.

 For example, suppose the "add" screen is presented as a sheet, the "edit" screen is presented by a popover, and the "detail" screen is presented in a drill-down.
-Then we can use the `.sheet(state:state:action:)`, `.popover(state:state:action:)` and `.navigationDestination(state:state:action:)` view modifiers to have each of those styles of presentation powered by the respective case of the destination enum:
+Then we can use the `.sheet(store:state:action:)`, `.popover(store:state:action:)`, and `.navigationDestination(store:state:action:)` view modifiers to have each of those styles of presentation powered by the respective case of the destination enum:

 ```swift